-- ► CHECK IDeakness and Resistance of your opponent's Pokémon.
+- ▶ CHECK Weakness and Resistance of your opponent's Pokémon.
 Some Pokémon have Weakness or Resistance to Pokémon of certain other types.
-(For example, Drifblim has a Weakness to Pokémon.)
+(For example, Kricketot has a Weakness to Pokémon.)
 Look to see if the Defending Pokémon has Weakness or Resistance to the Attacking Pokémon's type.
-If the attack does damage, the Defending Pokémon takes more damage from a Pokémon it has Weakness to, and it takes less damage from a Pokémon et has Resistance to.
-When Benched Pokémon receive damage, do not apply Weakness or Resistance. - ▶ PUT damage counters on your opponent's Pokémon.
+If the attack does damage, the Defending Pokémon takes more damage from a Pokémon it has Weakness to, and it takes less damage from a Pokémon teceive damage, do not apply Weakness or Resistance. - PUT damage counters on your opponent's Pokémon.
 When you attack, put a damage counter on your opponent's Active Pokémon for each 10 damage your Pokémon's attack does (written to the right of the attack name).
 If an attack says to do something else, be sure to do that, too! - CHECK to see if your Pokémon Knocked Out your opponent's Pokémon.